25 Benefits of Reading That Will Change Your Life

 1. Reading Is Free Education

 We’re all aware that education comes at a price.
 Tuition, classes, educational software, textbooks…These are just a few things that make education pretty expensive.
 However, if you want to read a book from your local or school library, it is free!
 If you want to learn something about an academic topic or just want to read a book to relax before you go to sleep, your library has what you’re looking for at no charge!
 Isn’t that something?
-Especially, if you are using online GED classes, this article will help you to understand our approach.
+This article will help you understand our approach, especially if you are using online GED classes.

 2. Reading Boosts Your Brainpower